roualdes/bridgestan/docs/languages.rst

 Language Interfaces
 ===================

-BridgeStan currently has clients in three languages, a public C API which underlies all the clients, and an example of a standalone program written in C.
+BridgeStan currently has clients in four languages, a public C API which underlies all the clients, and an example of a standalone program written in C.